ytakefuji/US/README.md

 "country" shows which country you would like to predict the daily deaths of the next seven days.

-"days" indicates how many days are used for Xth degree polynomial fitting
+"days" indicates how many days are used for Xth degree polynomial fitting.

 "degree" determined the degree of polynomial curve-fitting.